All Products

 • To establish secure and encrypted tunnels over the Internet, the system creates a Server Load Balancer (SLB) instance for the Service that is created by edge-tunnel-server.
 The edge-tunnel-agent component on an edge node establishes a tunnel to edge-tunnel-server through the SLB instance.

-• When components, such as kube-apiserver and metrics-server, attempt to access port 10250 and port 10255 on edge nodes from the cloud, the requests are automatically forwarded to edge-tunnel-server, without the need to modify the components.
+• When components, such as kube-apiserver and metrics-server, access port 10250 and port 10255 on edge nodes from the cloud, ACK Edge clusters forward the requests to edge-tunnel-server.
+You do not need to modify the components.

 Note